doctordeon/testtwo/README.md

     * ID on line 1 is too long.
     * ID on line 3 is too long.
     * An integer cannot contain letters.
+    * An id cannot be included in a term.

 8. LR parse table - ATTACHMENT
 ![PARSETABLE](parsetable-1.jpg)